 Tackling school-related gender-based violence (SRGBV): Recognizing the prevalence of SRGBV and its impact on girls' education, GPE has funded a global literature review on SRGBV and support to four countries (Ethiopia, Zambia, Togo and Cote d'Ivoire) to better understand the nature and incidence of SRGBV, examine effective approaches to address it and support countries' design strategies and interventions.

-Global advocacy: At global and regional levels, GPE works with a wide range of partners across sectors to galvanize political support for girls’ education and gender equality.
+Putting gender equality and girls' education on the world stage: GPE has helped elevate girls’ education in key global settings.
+At global and regional levels, GPE works with a wide range of partners across sectors to galvanize political support for girls’ education and gender equality.
 GPE also works with partners in other sectors, including health, to promote improved health outcomes and better learning.